Cypress (Eckenwalder 1993).

 I now turn to the other debate, regarding the number of species in the genus.

 Cupressus as described here contains 25 species, all of which have been described as species but many of which have been reduced by some authors to subspecies or varieties on debatable grounds.
+There are also more liberal taxonomies; the Cupressus Conservation Project website finds 33 species.
 The large range of opinion occurs because cypresses generally occur in small isolated populations distinguished by small differences, interpreted by some as valid at species rank, but by others only at varietal or subspecific rank.
 Analyses performed in the 1990s using morphological and chemical data (e.g. Frankis 1992, Eckenwalder 1993, Farjon 2005) tended to "lump" taxa into a relatively small number of species (as few as 12).
 Conversely, the more narrow species concept was early advocated by Wolf (1948) in his monograph on the New World cypresses and was later supported by Rushforth (1987) and, for the California species, by Lanner (1999).
 A more recent analysis using morphological, chemical and multiple lines of molecular/genetic data (Little 2006) also judged that many of the isolated populations are sufficiently distinct to be regarded as discrete species.

-I have chosen, on the basis of these findings, to recognize certain taxa as good species, while retaining others as subspecies or varieties.
-The close relationship between the varieties of C. goveniana appears to be well supported, and is here retained.
-However, taxa that have been treated as varieties of C. arizonica in recent treatments (Eckenwalder 1993, Farjon 2005) all may warrant species rank, or more particularly, may be more closely related to other species (such as C. lusitanica and C. guadalupensis) but have not yet been so described.
+Taxa that have been treated as varieties of C. arizonica in recent treatments (Eckenwalder 1993, Farjon 2005) all may warrant species rank, or more particularly, may be more closely related to other species (such as C. lusitanica and C. guadalupensis) but have not yet been so described.
 A similar problem applies to C. forbesii, formerly treated as a variety of C. guadalupensis but now seeming to be just as closely related to C. stephensonii.
-Indeed, these taxa represent a significant, persistent taxonomic problem that dogs the taxa here treated as C. arizonica, C. benthamii, C. forbesii, C. guadalupensis, C. lusitanica, C. montana, C. nevadensis and C. stephensonii: namely, that all of these taxa appear to represent a species complex rooted in northwest Mexico, an area which has not been adequately studied.
-Fully understanding how these taxa are related, and whether any of them can be meaningfully distinguished as separate species, awaits comprehensive study of the many geographically distinct Cupressus populations in this vast area.
+These taxa represent a significant, persistent taxonomic problem that dogs the taxa here treated as C. arizonica, C. benthamii, C. forbesii, C. guadalupensis, C. lusitanica, C. montana, C. nevadensis and C. stephensonii: namely, that all of these taxa appear to represent a species complex rooted in northwest Mexico, an area which has not been adequately studied.
+A very similar problem applies to the Himalayan taxa, an area where many species have been described but much analysis remains to be done.

 Trees or large shrubs, evergreen.
 Branchlets terete or quadrangular, in decussate arrays in most species; flattened (comblike), superficially resembling Chamaecyparis or Thuja in others.
 Leaves opposite decussate in 4 ranks, rarely in alternating whorls of 3 in 6 ranks.
 Adult leaves appressed to divergent, scalelike, rhomboid, free portion of long-shoot leaves to 4 mm; abaxial gland present or absent.
 Pollen cones with 4-10 pairs of sporophylls, each sporophyll with 3-10 pollen sacs.
 Seed cones maturing in (?1-)2 years, exact maturation period poorly researched, mostly varying from about 16-25 months after pollination; generally persisting closed many years or until opened by fire, but opening on maturity, and falling soon after seed release, in a few species; globose or oblong, 8-43 mm; scales persistent, (2)3-6(7) opposite decussate pairs, valvate, peltate, thick and woody, the terminal pair either fused or open with a small central columella (varying from cone to cone on a single tree).
 Seeds (3)5-20 per scale, lenticular or faceted, narrowly 2-winged; cotyledons 2-5. x= 11 (Eckenwalder 1993, Frankis 1999).